 Ohio law does allow Grandparents rights to both custody and visitation, however, it is often very difficult, meaning it is extremely important for any Grandparent seeking this resolution to obtain experienced, aggressive and practical advise from an attorney.
 As situations which give rise to Grandparent Custody cases sometimes involve Children’s Services, professional legal assistance is extremely useful when dealing with caseworker’s and supervisor’s from the local county Children’s Services.
 It is also important for any Grandparent seeking Custody to act as soon as a situation arises where they believe that they need to obtain Custody of their grandchildren.

 Grandparents Rights – Visitation

 Under Ohio law, a Court can award Visitation Rights to a Grandparent during or after a domestic relations proceeding if, the Grandparent has an interest in the welfare of the grandchild, and if Visitation is in the grandchild’s “best interests”.
-Ohio law authorizes Grandparent Visitation Rights by statute in three circumstances:
+Ohio law authorizes Grandparent Visitation Rights in three circumstances:

 The Law Office of Anthony W. Greco is committed to providing each and every Client with professional, aggressive and practical representation, while being sensitive to the Client’s unique concerns and goals.
-With more than 20 years of experience, our firm is equipped to deal with all issues involved in a Grandparent’s Rights case.
-The Law Office of Anthony W. Greco is prepared to aggressively represent its Clients’ concerns and interests from the first day of representation through trial.
+With more than 25 years of experience, our firm is equipped to deal with all issues involved in a Grandparent’s Rights case.
+The Law Office of Anthony W. Greco is prepared to aggressively represent their Clients’ concerns and interests from the first day of representation through trial.